zaidKamboo/DashBoard/README.md

-# How to run this application ?
+# How to run this Application ?

-DashBoard using MERN stack uses MongoDB,Express js, React JS and Node js for smooth user interaction and easy data flow along the whole application.As the data provided during the assignment i have visualized it very efficiently...
+DashBoard using MERN stack uses MongoDB,Express js, React JS and Node js for smooth user interaction and easy data flow along the whole application.As the data provided during the assignment i have visualized it very efficiently through d3js...Also added modern react feature like infinite-scroll.

 ## Getting Started

 These instructions will guide you on how to clone the repository to your local machine.

-### Prerequisites
+### Pre-Requisites

 Ensure that you have Git and Node.js installed on your machine.
 You can download and install them  from [here](https://git-scm.com/) and [here](https://nodejs.org/en).